STUDENT THEATRE ENRICHMENT PROGRAM (STEP) 2017: AND YET, WE SHINE

 The robot?
 That’s from the second one, a re-imagining of Ionesco’s Rhinoceros… but with robots.

 Can you find a suitcase and traffic signs?
 Those are from the third tale about the awakening of two brothers on a road trip.

 What is STEP?

-Founded in 1995, CPT’s Student Theatre Enrichment Program (STEP) celebrates its 23rd year of providing rigorous arts education and job training for low income urban teens.
+Founded in 1994, CPT’s Student Theatre Enrichment Program (STEP) celebrates its 24th year of providing rigorous arts education and job training for teens.
+The majority of these teens come from families defined as low-income, live within the city limits, attend public schools, and are artists of color.
 STEP is an 8-week intensive that offers youth the opportunity to earn money while working and training in close collaboration with professional artists.
 Each year, the CPT Teaching Artists select works of literature that serve as a starting point for the teens to create an original theatrical production.
-STEP participants meet five hours per day, five days per week to engage in acting, writing, movement, percussion, voice, dance, technical production and touring while developing valuable job skills such as timeliness, commitment and teamwork.
+STEP participants meet five hours per day, five days per week to engage in acting, writing, movement, percussion, voice, dance, technical production, and touring while developing valuable job skills such as timeliness, commitment, and teamwork.
 The program culminates in the creation of an original theatrical production that tours to indoor and outdoor venues across the city.
 Through STEP, the youth see themselves as positive and inspirational forces, and watch as their work impacts the larger Cleveland community.
 Many youth return to the program year after year, eventually going on to assume leadership roles inside of the program.